Digital Wallets: Types, Ideas, and Future of Such Products

 NFC means Near Field Communication.
 The essence of technology lies in the simple data exchange between closely located devices: between a credit card/smartphone and reading terminal and so on.

-In fact, we're talking about contactless payment which allows us to pay using a smartphone - instead of payment cards.
+In fact, we're talking about the contactless payment which allows us to pay using a smartphone - instead of payment cards.
 Striking instances are Samsung Pay, Android Pay, Apple Pay.

 Easy connection to the ecosystem of e-payment services.